VsevolodSauta/jobpool/backend.md

 - `ctx` is a valid context

 **Postconditions**:
-- All `RUNNING` jobs transition to `UNKNOWN_RETRY`
+- All `RUNNING` jobs transition to `UNKNOWN_RETRY` (eligible for retry)
+- All `CANCELLING` jobs transition to `UNKNOWN_STOPPED` (terminal state, cancellation was in progress)
 - `AssigneeID` and `AssignedAt` are preserved (not cleared) for all affected jobs
 - Returns error if operation fails
-- If no running jobs exist:
+- If no running or cancelling jobs exist:
   - Operation is no-op (not an error)

 **Observable Effects**:
-- Jobs become eligible for scheduling
+- RUNNING jobs become eligible for scheduling (transition to UNKNOWN_RETRY)
+- CANCELLING jobs become terminal (transition to UNKNOWN_STOPPED)
-- Capacity is freed for workers (jobs are unassigned)
+- Capacity is freed for workers (RUNNING jobs are unassigned and become eligible)

 **Backend Expectations**:
-- Must find all jobs in `RUNNING` state
+- Must find all jobs in `RUNNING` state and transition them to `UNKNOWN_RETRY`
+- Must find all jobs in `CANCELLING` state and transition them to `UNKNOWN_STOPPED`
-- Must transition all `RUNNING` jobs to `UNKNOWN_RETRY` atomically
+- Must transition all jobs atomically (single transaction)
 - Must preserve `AssigneeID` and `AssignedAt` for all affected jobs (not cleared)
-- Must handle case where no running jobs exist (no-op, not an error)
+- Must handle case where no running or cancelling jobs exist (no-op, not an error)
 - Must support efficient querying by status and batch updates
 - All transitions should be atomic (transaction)

 **Error Conditions**:
 - Returns error if database/storage operation fails
 - Returns error if context is cancelled
-- Should not return error if no running jobs exist (no-op is valid)
+- Should not return error if no running or cancelling jobs exist (no-op is valid)

 #### DeleteJobs